joaotavora/yasnippet/doc/snippet-organization.rst

 Root directory that stores the snippets for each major mode.

-Can also be a list of strings, for multiple root directories.
+If you set this from your .emacs, can also be a list of strings, for multiple root directories.
 If you make this a list, the first element is always the user-created snippets directory.
 Other directories are used for bulk reloading of all snippets using ``yas/reload-all``

 ``yas/ignore-filenames-as-triggers``